Totilarson/CorePy/README.md

 # Installation
 ```
-pip install corepytools
+1) pip install corepytools
 - corepytools includes commonly applied functions that are called by different Python scripts
-- corepytools is a dependency
-- Additional notes and tips about GitHub and steps I use are here: https://github.com/Totilarson/MyCheatSheet
+2) Additional notes and tips about GitHub and steps I use are here: https://github.com/Totilarson/MyCheatSheet
+- fork the CorePy repo to your github account
+- make a local clone:
+ - command line: `git clone https://github.com/Totilarson/CorePy.git`
+ - if it is necessary to delete the local clone use: 'rm -rf .git*'
+3) Navigate to the local repo //CorePy/ and inspect folders 'CoreData' and 'CorePycodes'
 ```

 # Package Dependencies
 ```
 1) os